IBM/assetTracking/readme.md

 # Connect with the IBM IoT Platform

-1. From the dashboard, click on the IBM IoT Platform service.
+1. From the dashboard of IBM Cloud, click on the IBM IoT Platform service.
 You may need to expand the *Cloud Foundry services* section.
 2. On the overview page for the service, click on **Launch**

 ![launch](./images/launch.png)